JohnRattz/NorfolkTouring/README.md

 This view shows additional information, such as the operating hours, website, address, contact information, and a description for the corresponding location.

+Notifications regarding the nearest location are issued every 5 to 10 minutes.
+Only locations that have been loaded so far are considered - i.e. only the categories opened since the app launched.

+The Settings menu can be accessed from the 3 vertical ellipses in the top right corner.
+Wifi and cell data usage can be toggled, which stops location updates and changes View visibility and contents accordingly.
+Notifications may be toggled as well.

 <h3>Description of Software Components</h3>
 <h4>Main Components</h4>

-`NorfolkTouring`: Used to acquire the application instance in a more reliable way than through `getApplicationContext()`, defines some API keys, and provides functions for setting the `ActionBar` title.
+`NorfolkTouring`: Used to acquire a static instance of the application `Context` through `getApplicationContext()`, defines some API keys, and provides functions for setting the `ActionBar` title.

-`MainActivity`: Initializes a Google API Client, contains and initializes the Navigation Drawer (a `DrawerLayout`), and launches the `IntroductoryFragment`.
+`MainActivity`: Initializes a Google API Client, contains and initializes the Navigation Drawer (a `DrawerLayout`), launches the `IntroductoryFragment`, and receives location updates from `Location/LocationService` if wifi and cell data usage is enabled.

 `IntroductoryFragment`: Contains and initializes a `YouTubePlayerFragment` and the introductory text.
 Contains a `MediaSession` (though this is often part of a containing `Activity`